 This preamble leads me to a behemoth of a watch, which is bold and proud and seems perfectly at ease with its ample girth.
 The Zenith Pilot Montre d’Aéronef Type 20 was launched at Baselworld 2012 as part of a collection of aeronautical timepieces.
 The nomenclature of the watch is as extensive as the timepiece from Le Locle.

-Zenith have always had a justified reputation for making honest, reliable, quality watches.
+Zenith has always had a justified reputation for making honest, reliable, quality watches.
 In particular, the El-Primero movement is still held in, justifiably, high regard by the watch collecting cognoscenti.
 There are few chronographs which can better its robust and dependable nature and its faithful timekeeping.
 The 5 (Hz) movement is legendary and worthy of the term, icon.

 A few years ago, Zenith launched a large watch named Defy, rekindling a brand name from its past.
 It was not to my taste and like many fans of the brand, I did not succumb to its challenging aesthetics or its ambitious pricing.